Classe Consulting LLC logo

 Captain Credit LLC disputes inaccurate negative items on credit reports using legal methods.
 They offer unlimited disputes and deletions for a flat monthly fee rather than per-item charges.

-Best for: Consumers with multiple negative items on credit reports (collections, late payments, charge-offs) seeking unlimited dispute capability, Those who want transparent flat-fee pricing rather than per-deletion charges
+Profile signals: Consumers with multiple negative items on credit reports (collections, late payments, charge-offs) seeking unlimited dispute capability, Those who want listed flat-fee pricing rather than per-deletion charges

 Guardian Litigation Group, LLP logo